 - Join with IFFGD and use your voice to make a difference.

-- Find other resources to raise awareness for IBS in your community, including flyers and a link to contact your legislator at Advocate for Digestive Health.
+- Find other resources to raise awareness for IBS in your community, including a link to contact your legislator at Advocate for Digestive Health.

 - Find IFFGD on Facebook and Twitter and join the conversation.

 2018 Awareness Poster